qmeng222/ChatGPT-LangChain/README.md

      pip show openai langchain # display info about the installed packages
      ```
    - Install the python-dotenv library: `pip install python-dotenv`
+   - Install the tiktoken package (It's developed by OpenAI to count the number of tokens in a given text.
+Tokens are chunks of text that can be as short as one character or as long as one word, depending on the language and the specific text): `pip install tiktoken`
 4. Create a symbolic link in each project directory from the .env file under the root directory:
    - `ln -s ../.env .env` (using a relative path to create a symbolic link; it's common practice to give a symlink the same name as its target for convenience, but we don't have to)
    - or `ln -s /.env .env` (using the absolute path)